There are so many choices these days! But which vegan milks are best for us, and the planet?

 The bad: A bit expensive.

-The good: Brazil nuts are grown in the Amazon, and actually support the rainforest because they don’t grow well without their natural, diverse ecosystem around them.
-Cultivating them, then, gives locals an economic incentive not to slash and burn.
+The good: Brazil nuts are grown in the Amazon.
+They actually support the rainforest because they don’t grow well without their natural, diverse ecosystem around them.
+Cultivating them gives locals an economic incentive not to slash and burn.
 A good source of selenium.

 The bad: More expensive than most milks.